If RStudio Workbench (previously RStudio Server Pro) or RStudio Server will not start after installation, please reference the following:

 AppArmor issues on Ubuntu

-On Ubuntu systems, RStudio Server runs under an AppArmor profile which may be restricting access to its processes.
+On Ubuntu systems, RStudio Workbench runs under an AppArmor profile which may be restricting access to its processes.
 To resolve this, you can either add this location to your AppArmor profile or disable AppArmor entirely.
 Note that disabling AppArmor is not recommended for security reasons.

 The RStudio AppArmor profile (Ubuntu only) is located at: